sjsafranek/gospatial/README.md

 # GoSpatial
-Golang RESTful api for writing, storing, and serving GeoJSON data
+Golang RESTful api for writing, storing, and serving GeoJSON data.
+GoSpatial also includes a mapping front end powered by Leaflet.js.
+Users are able to see what other

 ## Requirements
 	github.com/gorilla/websocket